ros2/spdlog_vendor/QUALITY_DECLARATION.md

 To reach Quality level 3, adding a Vulnerability Disclosure will be needed.
 To reach Quality level 2, adding features documentation will be needed.

-non-ROS dependencies Quality level will need to be adjusted accordingly to be equal or below to claims made in this Quality Declaration.
+`spdlog_vendor` is limited by the quality level of the upstream dependency spdlog.
+In order to reach higher quality levels, the issues limiting `spdlog` will either need to be addressed by `spdlog` itself, or through adequate quality control measures in this package.